Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### ChangeBounty()
 The issuer of the bounty can change all bounty variables at once while the bounty is in the `Draft` stage.
+This is not allowed when the bounty is in the `Active` or `Dead` stage.
 ```
 function changeBounty(uint _newDeadline,
                       string _newContactInfo,
                       string _newData,
                       uint[] _newFulfillmentAmounts,
+                      uint _totalFulfillmentAmounts,
                       uint _newNumMilestones,
                       address _newArbiter)
     public
     onlyIssuer
     validateDeadline(_newDeadline)
-    amountsNotZero(_newFulfillmentAmounts)
+    amountsNotZeroAndEqualSum(_newFulfillmentAmounts, _totalFulfillmentAmounts)
     correctLengths(_newNumMilestones, _newFulfillmentAmounts.length)
     isAtStage(BountyStages.Draft)
 {